ZcashFoundation/zcash-fpga/README.md

 This contains the top / project files for building on a AWS (Amazon FPGA VU9P w/ 64GB DDR4).

-### aws/cl_zcash/software/runtime
+* This contains the zcash_fpga library (aws/cl_zcash/software/runtime/zcash_fpga.hpp) that can be used to interface with the FPGA over PCIe.

-This contains the zcash_fpga cpp library that can be used to interface with the FPGA over PCIe.
+* Instructions on how to build are in the architecture document.

 ## bittware_xupvvh